 Here are the NICE guidelines, in section 1.9.9 about treatment for Dravet syndrome:

 Many children with Dravet syndrome seem to respond best to a specific combination of 3 epilepsy medicines.
+In fact, Dravet syndrome is the only epilepsy syndrome when 3 epilepsy medicines used together are better than one or two.
 This combination is sodium valproate, stiripentol and clobazam.
 It is very important that only specialist epilepsy doctors, called paediatric neurologists, prescribe this combination of medicines.
-Other treatments that might be helpful include clonazepam (Rivotril), topiramate (Topmax) and zonisamide (Zonegram).
+Other treatments that might be helpful include clonazepam (Rivotril), topiramate (Topamax), zonisamide (Zonegran) and levetiracetam (Keppra).
 A course of a steroid (called prednisolone) may also be helpful for a few weeks if a child’s epilepsy is going through a difficult time.
 The ketogenic diet may also be helpful but it may take a number of weeks to be effective.
 The diet will usually have to be given with at least one epilepsy medicine.

 A child is very likely to have prolonged or repeated seizures as part of Dravet syndrome.
 The hospital doctor (paediatrician or paediatric neurologist) will discuss a ‘rescue’ or emergency care plan to treat any prolonged or repeated seizures that may happen at home.
 This rescue or emergency care plan is important for the child.